-This application is a great tool to communicate with students and advisors.
-You will use this during the 1st two weeks of classes as well as throughout the semester.
-At the end of the first week of classes, if you have a student that is a "no show" and has not been in contact via email or phone you will report this on StarFish.
-On the second week if you still have not seen the student in class nor heard from them via email or phone you will report it again.
-This will drop the student from your class.
+Starfish application is our tool for communication between advisors, faculty and students to support success.
+You will use this throughout the semester for several purposes.

+At the end of the first week of full-term classes, you will report "no show" student warnings for those students who have not attended class or been in contact with you via email, by phone or by posting activity in Blackboard.
+After the second week if you still have not seen the student in class nor heard from them via email or phone you will report a "no show drop confirmation" again.
+This will trigger an administrative drop of the student from your class.
 Make sure the student has never attended class or contacted you.

-You will also be doing grade reports on this system.
+You will also be doing grade performance reports in Starfish.

 Early reporting on student performance, followed by student support, has been demonstrated to improve student success and retention.
-Starfish is a software platform for communication between faculty, staff, and students.
-An early semester performance survey response based upon a substantive graded assignment in the first 4 weeks will be requested for all courses, and is required for each 0xx-, 100- or 200-level course.
-Responses are due by Monday of the 5th week of the semester.
-This helps recognize excellent student performance and identify students that may be in academic trouble (e.g. having problems with attendance, assignments, or tests and guizzes).
-Students then are asked to contact faculty or academic success coaches to help identify study strategies, note-taking skills, time management, and other skills essential to academic success.
+An early semester performance survey response based upon a substantive graded assignment in the first 4 weeks (25% of course) will be requested for all courses, and is required for each 0xx-, 100- or 200-level course.
+Responses due dates are posted on Starfish website, and communicated in email request for survey.
+This reporting helps recognize excellent student performance and identify students that may be in academic trouble (e.g. having problems with attendance, assignments, or tests and quizzes).
+Students then are asked to contact faculty or academic advisors to help identify study strategies, note-taking skills, time management, and other essential skills for academic success.
 Advisors will reach out to assist students as well.
 TRIO Student Support Services is available to qualified students.
-For information, please feel free to contact Marisa Nunn, Student Support Services, at extension 2111 or the LARC room 357.
-Learn more about Starfish here.
+For information, please feel free to contact student support services.